Results of the Work – 10/10/19

 Hey Sisters and Brothers in Christ,

-So thanks for your prayers for the Bible Study and for evangelism Thursday if you had a chance.
-God truly blessed.
+So thanks for your prayers for the ministry and for evangelism today if you had a chance, God blessed me as always.

 In Him,